 Alternating Current (AC) vs Direct Current (DC), the guide for you

-Ever wondered what are the currents that are running through your wires?
-This guide will walk you through the 2 types of currents; Alternative Current (AC), Direct Current (DC) and what it all means.
+Ever wondered what currents are running through your wires?
+This guide will walk you through the two kinds of current electricity: Alternating Current (AC) and Direct Current (DC).

 In this guide, I’ll be covering the essentials ranging from: